-1. Prevention (e.g. positive school atmosphere, pastoral support to pupils, the Spiritual, Moral, Social and Cultural and Relationship, Sex and Health Education elements in the formal and informal curriculum, safer recruitment procedures and safe & appropriate working practice by staff.
+Prevention - a positive school atmosphere, pastoral support to pupils, the Spiritual, Moral, Social and Cultural and Relationship, Sex and Health Education elements in the formal and informal curriculum, safer recruitment procedures and safe & appropriate working practice by staff.
 Wider safeguarding policies and procedures in place to establish and maintain a safe and secure school environment).
-KCSiE 2022 (Paragraph 130) places new emphasis upon preventative education:
+(KCSiE 2023 Paragraph 131) continues to place emphasis upon preventative education:

 "Schools and colleges play a crucial role in preventative education.
 Preventative education is most effective in the context of a whole-school or college approach that prepares pupils and students for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment.
-The School will have a clear set of values and standards, upheld and demonstrated throughout all aspects of School life.
-These will be underpinned by the School's behaviour policy and pastoral support system, as well as by a planned programme of evidence based RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum.
+The School/College will have a clear set of values and standards, upheld and demonstrated throughout all aspects of School/College life.
+These will be underpinned by the School/College's behaviour policy and pastoral support system, as well as by a planned programme of evidence based RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum.
 Such a programme should be fully inclusive and developed to be age and stage of development appropriate (especially when considering the needs of children with SEND and other vulnerabilities)."